 When treating newborn babies with HIV-positive mothers, time and precision are paramount concerns.
 Precisely administered antiretroviral medication must be given within the initial 24 hours following birth, as those who do not receive treatment in that time are 45% more likely to contract HIV.

-In recognizing the need for fast optimized dosing, the Duke University and Guayaquil based Pratt Group designed the Pratt Pouch to meet those needs in an easy to use delivery system.
+In recognizing the need for expedient optimized dosing, Duke University and the Guayaquil based Pratt Group designed the Pratt Pouch to meet those needs in an easy to use delivery system.
 The Pratt Pouch was completed at Duke University’s Pratt School of Engineering in 2012.
 The development team was lead by Dr. Robert Malkin, and a team composed mostly of Ecuadorian students.

 The Pratt Pouch is the first major cog in the campaign to make the device available to clinicians and patients.
 Humberto Mata, a former Ecuadorian politician and HIV/AIDS advocate, created the organization VIHDA.
 VIHDA’s primary mission is dedicated to prevent the vertical transmission of HIV.